Monogamy relations for relativistically causal correlations: Results

-Now, according to the monogamy relations in this scenario\footnote{This is a sub-scenario of the triangle considered in Section~\ref{sec:monogamy}, where we have dropped one of the sources.
-In this case, for binary variables and uniformly random $X,Y$ we are left with the monogamy relation $I(X:AB)+I(Y:BC) \leq 1$. }, we know that whenever $A\oplus B=X$, $B$ and $C$ are independent (and vice versa).
-Now assume that both parties have such a jamming mechanism that they can choose to use or not.
-This means that whenever Yannina chooses $Y_m = 1$, Xavier cannot choose $X_m=1$.
-Thus by choosing $Y_m$ Yanina can signal to Xavier: If $Y_m=1$, only $X_m=0$ is possible, if $Y_m=0$ then $X_m \in \{0,1\}$.
-This means that we cannot have a mechanism causing these correlations that is fully controlled by the parties.
+According to the monogamy relations in this scenario\footnote{This is a sub-scenario of the triangle considered in Section~\ref{sec:monogamy}, where we have dropped one of the sources.
+In this case, for binary variables $A,B,C$ we are left with the monogamy relation $I(X:AB)+I(Y:BC) \leq 1$. }, we know that { for relativistically causal correlations in this setup} whenever $A\oplus B=X$, $B$ and $C$ are independent (and vice versa). { Thus the independent control of the jamming mechanisms (which allows for $X_m=Y_m=1$) is inconsistent with relativistically causal \chanfin{distribution $P$} (see (ii)).}